Corey Maclin: Biography

 In 1999, he took over as president/CEO of the relaunched Memphis Wrestling promotion and was in charge of all day-to-day operations including television production, talent relations, marketing, budgeting and a host of other duties.
 On July 10, 2004, Maclin teamed with Kamala in a no contest against Jerry Lawler and Jimmy Hart at Memphis Wrestling Throwback Night.
-This would be Maclin's only match.
+This would be Maclin's only televised match.
 Corey Maclin ran for County Clerk of Shelby County, Tennessee, in 2010, but lost.
 He worked at WPTY-TV (now WATN-TV), where he was an on-site reporter.
 On May 2, 2013, (two months before his death), he left WPTY to continue to work for Memphis Wrestling and pursue other opportunities.
 On July 31, 2013, Maclin was killed in a car crash in Mississippi.
 The Commercial Appeal reported that Maclin's car rolled over just south of Sardis on Interstate 55 at approximately 10:30 PM.
 He was 43-years old.